Tooth enamel: Structure

 The basic unit of enamel is called an enamel rod.
 Measuring 4–8 μm in diameter, an enamel rod, formally called an enamel prism, is a tightly packed mass of hydroxyapatite crystallites in an organized pattern.
 In cross section, it is best compared to a keyhole, with the top, or head, oriented toward the crown of the tooth, and the bottom, or tail, oriented toward the root of the tooth.

 The arrangement of the crystallites within each enamel rod is highly complex.
-Both ameloblasts (the cells which initiate enamel formation) and Tomes' processes affect the crystallites' pattern.
+Both ameloblasts (the cells which initiate enamel formation) and Tomes's processes affect the crystallites' pattern.
 Enamel crystallites in the head of the enamel rod are oriented parallel to the long axis of the rod.
 When found in the tail of the enamel rod, the crystallites' orientation diverges slightly (65 degrees) from the long axis.

 The arrangement of enamel rods is understood more clearly than their internal structure.
 Enamel rods are found in rows along the tooth, and within each row, the long axis of the enamel rod is generally perpendicular to the underlying dentin.
 In permanent teeth, the enamel rods near the cementoenamel junction (CEJ) tilt slightly toward the root of the tooth.
 Understanding enamel orientation is very important in restorative dentistry, because enamel unsupported by underlying dentin is prone to fracture.

 The area around the enamel rod is known as interrod enamel.
 Interrod enamel has the same composition as enamel rod, however a histologic distinction is made between the two because crystallite orientation is different in each.
 The border where the crystallites of enamel rods and crystallites of interrod enamel meet is called the rod sheath.